This tutorial contains GIF images.

 You can zoom this page with Ctrl+.

-In order for PVcase to sucessfully evaluate terrain data it has to work with clearly distinguished objects that indicate topographical height information.
+In order for PVcase to successfully evaluate terrain data, it has to work with clearly distinguished objects that indicate topographical height information.

 Some of the topographical surveys have many different indicators clustered together on the same layer which can cause errors in terrain recognition.

 Before generating a layout it is best to create a Topography mesh by selecting terrain data that will be used for layout generation.
 To investigate the mesh and PVcase's estimation of the terrain - use the 3DORBIT command of AutoCAD.

-Let's review an example terrain survey which has some issues.
+Let's review an example terrain survey that has some issues.
 As you can see in the example below, once the mesh is generated, some steep and unrealistic undulations are indicated and must be regarded as false.

 As I check these areas I can identify issues that can cause such extremities.
 Here are some of the sample ones that usually come up: